OpenNyAI/Opennyai/README.md

 * [Rhetorical Role prediction](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline)
 * [Extractive Summarizer](https://github.com/Legal-NLP-EkStep/judgment_extractive_summarizer)

+This library is mainly for running the pretrained models on your custom input judgments text.
+For more details about data and model training, please refer to individual git repo links.
 # 🔧 1.
 Installation

 To get started using opennyai first create a new python virtual environment: